Cultivating Forgiveness for your Spouse in Your Marriage

 So if we know that forgiving is what God wants us to do and is good for both us and our relationships, how do we do it?

-For a detailed exploration of forgiveness, check out Forgiving Forward.
+For a detailed exploration of the act of forgiveness, check out Forgiving Forward.
 This group does an amazing job walking us through the forgiveness journey.
 For me, true forgiveness always begins with prayer.

 Then I tell God that I am releasing that person to Him.
 If there is repentance to be had from that person, I leave that between the person and God.
 I specifically say that the person owes me nothing and I choose to forgive that behavior.